utzcoz/utzcoz.github.io/_posts/2020-05-29-Analyze-split-screen.markdown

 When dragging divider, the `DividerView` will call `WindowManagerProxy.resizeDockedStack` to resize dock stacks or split screen stacks.
 The final worker for resizing docked stack is `ActivityManagerService.resizeDockedStackLocked`.
 It will resize split screen primary stack, and resize other split screen secondary stacks to the left bounds of screen with `ActivityManagerService.resizeStackLocked`.
 So **the resizing of docked stack only focused on split screen primary stack, and split screen secondary will change based on the split screen primary stack size**.

-If we drag divider to the left edge or right edge of screen, the `DividerView` will dimiss split screen primary stack or maximize split screen primary stack.
+If we drag divider to the left edge or right edge of screen, the `DividerView` will dismiss split screen primary stack or maximize split screen primary stack.

 ```java
 DividerView.commitSnapFlags